jacomyma/mapping-controversies/_pages/tuto-1-10.md

 * And in **Chapter 7: Visual network analysis** in *Venturini, T. & Munk, A.K.
 (2021).
 Controversy Mapping: A Field Guide*
 * The intricacies of Wikipedia and the different ways in which the platform may be reappropriated for controversy analysis are covered in *Weltevrede, E., & Borra, E. (2016).* **Platform affordances and data practices: The value of dispute on Wikipedia**
 *Big Data & Society, 3(1).*
+* A similar network is described in **Figure 51** of *Venturini, T. & Munk, A.K.
+(2021).
+Controversy Mapping: A Field Guide*:

 [
 	![Overview tuto 1.10](https://medihal.archives-ouvertes.fr/hal-03227378/image)
 ](https://medihal.archives-ouvertes.fr/hal-03227378/image)
+"Network of pages from the “Circumcision” category on Wikipedia connected by the degree to which they reference the same external sources.
+Pages about male circumcision group on the left (dark gray with white center) while pages about female circumcision (known here as female genital mutilation) group on the right (white with black center)"